-(1) In principle, students have to attend all courses.
-Exceptions to the attendance requirements must be specified in the relevant accreditation application.
-The attendance requirements for lecture courses does not apply to student representatives, but the head of degree programme may specify mandatory attendance for specific courses.
-This must be substantiated in writing at the start of the semester.

-(2) At the beginning of each lecture course, the relevant lecturer must provide students with a copy of the relevant attendance regulations.

-(3) Non-compliance with the attendance regulations of a lecture course without proper justification results in a negative assessment of the course.
+- (1) In principle, students have to attend all courses.
+Exceptions to the attendance requirements must be specified in the relevant accreditation or approval application.
+The attendance requirements for lecture courses does not apply to student representatives, but the head of the degree or certificate programme may specify mandatory attendance for specific courses.
+This must be substantiated in writing at the start of the semester.5 - (2) At the beginning of each lecture course, the relevant course head must provide students with a copy of the relevant attendance regulations. - (3) Non-compliance with the attendance regulations of a lecture course without proper justification results in a negative assessment of the course.6